VersatileFusion/Online-Therapy-Clinic-Backend/README.md

-# Online Therapy Clinic Backend | بک‌اند کلینیک درمان آنلاین
+# Online Therapy Clinic Backend

 A comprehensive backend system for an online psychology clinic, built with Express.js and PostgreSQL.
-سیستم جامع بک‌اند برای کلینیک روانشناسی آنلاین، ساخته شده با Express.js و PostgreSQL.

 ## Features